kevinschaich/mintable/docs/README.md

 to enter the Plaid setup wizard.
 This will allow you to automatically fetch updated account balances/transactions from your banking institutions every time `mintable fetch` is run.

-You can run:
+After you have the base Plaid integration working, you can run:

 ```bash
 mintable account-setup
 ```

-to enter the account setup wizard.
+to enter the account setup wizard to add, update, or remove accounts.

 ![Account Setup](./img/account-setup.png)